dotnet/designs/accepted/2021/workloads/workload-installation.md

 To install updated manifests, the following process will be used (for each workload manifest):

-- Check if advertising manifest is newer than the currently installed version
+- Check if advertising manifest is newer than the currently installed version (via the `version` field in the manifest, which should match the NuGet package version)
-  - This requires a way to get the NuGet package version of the workload manifest package corresponding to the currently installed version.
-Either we need to support semantic versions in the version field of the workload manifest schema, or we need to store the NuGet package version separately (ie in a text file).
   - If the installed version of the workload manifest is greater than or equal to the advertised version, then it is already up-to-date, and we are done with the update process for this manifest
 - Tell IAL: Install workload manifest (given ID and version)